How to Choose a Microphone Preamp

 - Preamp recommendation: American 12-style preamp / WA-TB12 ($649)

 Why this recommendation?

 If you’re recording intimate vocals and acoustic guitar, you want to be sure that you leave room for the vocals and guitar to shine and step back where appropriate.
-Mixes with lower track counts can benefit from the added clarity and clean gain options the TB12 provides.
-If you’re looking for a more gritty, warm, and flavorful sound, the TB12 also adds extra tonal flexibility via selectable op-amps and transformers.
-Engaging the “vintage” setting will give you an alternative option to give different tracks their own unique tonal character.
-For a minimalist setup, like tracking one source at a time, one TB12 should cover you.
-If you prefer a more live feel, use two TB12’s for 2 channels of high quality and versatile mic pre’s running at the same time.
+Mixes with lower track counts can benefit from the added clarity and clean gain options the American 12-style preamps provide.
+For a minimalist setup, like tracking one source at a time, one 12-style preamp should cover you.
+If you prefer a more live feel, use two for 2 channels of high-quality and versatile mic pre’s running at the same time.

 BONUS: If you want the live feel of two TB12’s but also prefer recording acoustic guitar with 2 mics simultaneously, consider adding a preamp like the WA12 MKII ($469) on top of the dual TB12’s.
 The WA12 MKII easily sits on top of your desk without needed racks for 2 channels of console-grade preamps running at once.